 Developing Beginner’s Mind

-The trick is taking this sensory experience and developing it in situations and environments that are familiar.
+A useful trick is taking a sensory experience and developing it in situations and environments that are familiar.
 This is a re-tuning of our senses.
 A conscious decision to notice.
 We may choose one particular sense to work with or simply remain open to what our senses reveal.

-The very essence of this practice brings us into the moment, encouraging our presence within our current experience.
+The very essence of this practice brings us into the moment, encouraging our presence with our current experience.

 In photography this can be explored as part of a mindful photography practice.
 There are two potential approaches.
 Either we visit a place/location that is completely new to us or we cultivate our ‘Beginner’s Eye’ by visiting familiar territory.
 Both approaches provide the opportunity to cultivate a grounding in the present moment.
 To see what we see as if for the first time.
 Perhaps the latter practice, on familiar territory, provides deeper opportunities to cultivate a gratitude for the familiar; to ‘give the mundane its beautiful due’ (John Updike).
 Something that we can then take into other aspects of our life.

-Spend 30 – 60 minutes slowly walking through this area, tuned into your visual experience
+- Spend up to 60 minutes slowly walking through this area, tuned into your visual experience